-Students MUST pass all the modules in year levels 1-3 before they will be allowed to register for level 4 modules.
+Students must pass all the modules in year levels 1-2 before they will be allowed to register for level 3 modules.
+Students must pass all the modules in year level 3 to be allowed to register for year level 4.